ashrafghiye/DBN/README.md

 This project has two goals:

-First, it aims to implement a **Restricted Boltzman Machine** and a **Deep Belief Network** and use them as Generative Models.
+The First, is to implement a **Restricted Boltzman Machine** and a **Deep Belief Network** and use them as Generative Models.

 Second, it aims to study the classification of handwritten digits using a randomly initialized DNN and another DNN pre-trained using DBN.

 ## Content

-- Jupyter notebook `DL2.ipynb` which is a step by step guide of the study.
+- Jupyter notebook `Numpy_Notebook.ipynb` which is a step by step guide of the study, all operations are coded using numpy from scratch.

+- Jupyter notebook `Torch_Notebook.ipynb` is the exact same notebook but using torch tensors to benefit from Colab's GPU.

 - The same code is organized in python scripts in `code`.